Second Canadian missing in China after detention of former diplomat

 The group says on its website it is “dedicated to facilitating sustainable cooperation, cross-cultural exchanges, activities, trade, and investment” with North Korea.

-It also says the organization maintains an “array of contacts” within North Korea and is “nonpolitical”.
+It also says the organisation maintains an “array of contacts” within North Korea and is “nonpolitical”.

 Spavor has acted as a translator and facilitator for former U.S. National Basketball Association star Dennis Rodman on trips to North Korea and shared Long Island Iced Teas with North Korean leader Kim Jong Un on board one of his private boats after they went jet-skiing in 2013.